 A low-back brace can be helpful for treatment of lumbar spinal stenosis simply by wearing it over the course of your day.
 But few wish to wear a bulky back brace day-in and day-out.
 BraceAbility makes wearing a support belt or brace much more pleasant with its selection of low-profile, comfortable and discreet back brace supports which can be worn under clothing.

-Consider, for instance, the Cybertech 8" Flex Plus Low Profile Back Brace molds to your frame so that you hardly notices it is wrapped around your waist.
+Consider, for instance, this low-profile back brace molds to your frame so that you hardly notices it is wrapped around your waist.
 The eight-inch version is also a bit lighter for even more user comfort during treatment for lumbar stenosis.

-Another simple, lightweight spinal stenosis brace for the low-back is the Cybertech SPINE Lower Back Brace.
+Another simple, lightweight spinal stenosis brace for the low-back is this lower back brace.
 This is often picked as the best treatment for spinal stenosis as it is effective as well as reasonably priced.

-In addition, the Hyper-X Plus TLSO Brace is another brace that is ideal as treatment for lumbar spinal stenosis and thoracic stenosis.
+In addition, this TLSO brace is another brace that is ideal as a treatment for lumbar spinal stenosis and thoracic stenosis.
 This support uses a three-point pressure system to extend or hyperextend the spine in the interest of immobilizing and stabilizing the spine.